Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

 ::

-   sudo bash securityonion-otx
+   sudo ./securityonion-otx

-After using the above script, ``/opt/bro/share/bro/policy/bro-otx`` will house all necessary files, etc (including ``otx.dat``, the intel file where all pulses will be fed).
+After using the above script, ``/opt/so/conf/zeek/policy/custom/zeek-otx`` will house all necessary files, etc (including ``otx.dat``, the intel file where all pulses will be populated).

-We can test our configuration by adding another piece of intel to the end of ``/opt/bro/share/bro/policy/bro-otx/otx.dat``.
+We can test our configuration by adding another piece of intel to the end of ``/opt/so/conf/zeek/policy/custom/zeek-otx/otx.dat``.
 For example:

 ::

    google.com[literal tab]Intel::DOMAIN[literal tab]Test-Google-Intel[literal tab]https://google.com[literal tab]T

 As long as our syntax is correct, we should not need to restart Zeek.
-We can check for errors in ``/nsm/bro/logs/current/reporter.log``.
+We can check for errors in ``/nsm/zeek/logs/current/reporter.log``.

 Let's see if we can get an intel hit by doing the following: